willp240/antinullh/HOWTO.md

 > ./bin/make_plots output_tree.root asimov_dataset.root scaled_postfit_dist.root fit_config_file.cfg correlations traces

 `output_tree.root` is either a single outputted file or the `hadded` combination. `asimov_dataset.root` is the ‘true’ Asimov dataset to get the Asimov rates to compare to. `scaled_postfit_dist.root` is the sum of the PDFs scaled by the maximum LLH step values.
-If you’ve `hadded` chains, you can find the chain with the highest LLH step (so you know which `scaled_dist` to use) using `util/findMaxStep.C`:
+If you’ve `hadded` chains, you can find the chain with the highest LLH step (so you know which `postfit_dists` to use) using `util/findMaxStep.C`:

 > root -l -b -q 'findMaxStep.C("dataset_directory_name", "fit_name", number_of_chains )'